NjaiSamson/PyPassGen/README.md

 python Example.py
 ```

-Make sure to enter a number when prompted
+Make sure to enter a number when prompted, or just press Enter for default (128)

 ### Getting Help